imlixinyang/imlixinyang/README.md

 ### Hi there 👋

 I am Xinyang Li (李新阳), a second-year Ph.D. student at the MAC Lab of Xiamen University.
-My research interests include various visual perception, generation, and editing tasks for image, 3D, 4D, and video, with a particular focus on generative models based on neural rendering.
+My research interests include various visual perception, generation, and editing tasks for image, 3D, 4D, and video, with a particular focus on generative models based on neural rendering and disentangled representation.

 Reach me at imlixinyang@gmail.com.